SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Use new View structure in ViewController for OpenGL
 * Clean up the old WindowSystem code(remove)
+* Implement dynamic window open/close with views
 * Add Groups of Controllers to Engine
 * Move src/lib and scr/vendor dirs out of project folder(in order to make vs code intellisence work properly and light)
-* Bind scripting engine
+* Integrate some scripting engine

 **15.09.23**
 * Task done: Develop WindowController instead of WindowSystem
 * Task done: Delete Window and View entities attached to GlfwWindow when iut is closed
+* Task done: Use new View structure in ViewController for OpenGL

 **14.09.23**
 * Task done: Instal gl3w library with build/install-dependencies.sh